-A new website can be a big undertaking ( I know – I just redid mine!) and understanding the value of your investment is paramount.
+Launching a new website or redesigning your website can be a big undertaking ( I know – I just redid mine!) and understanding the value of your investment is paramount.
 I encourage anyone who is contemplating a redesign to be clear about the reasons behind their decision.

-Here are some practical things to consider in evaluating whether you need a redesign:
+Here are some practical things to consider in evaluating whether you need to redesign your website:

 - Get clear about how your current website is working (or not) for you or your business.
 Does it accurately reflect your mission or your brand?

 - Ask a discerning friend or colleague to give you honest feedback about their experience on your website.
 Is it easy to navigate?
-Is it visually appealing?
+Visually appealing?
 Is your message clear?

 - Are people finding you?
 How well is your SEO plan working for you?